 Mr. Bunny has undergone gender reassignment and should now be referred to simply as "Bunny," according to B.

-I am open minded to these things, but confess I can't quite look at
+I am open minded to these things, but confess I can't quite look at him her the same.

 Don't you want to scoop him up and snuggle him?